SakuraScripter/product-carousel/README.md

    npm start
    ```

-   This will start the development server, allowing you to view the app in your browser.
+   This will start the development server, allowing you to view the app in your browser or open [http://localhost:3000](http://localhost:3000) to view it in your browser.